thehyve/transmart-core/transmart-batch/docs/data_formats/clinical_data_file.md

 ### Patient visits (not yet implemented)

-**Note:** In the examples above,
-In principle a patient's observation value can be parth of both a trial visit and a patient visit while having its own observation start and end date.
+**Note:** In the examples above, each variation on the basic structure of clinical data files is shown separately for clarity reasons.
+However, none of them are mutually exclusive.
+In principle, a patient's observation value can be parth of both a trial visit and a patient visit while having its own observation start and end date.